spopkin/spopkin.github.io/projects.md

 ## My Projects
-<p>My projects can largely be divided into personal projects and assigned projects.
-As this site is meant to showcase my personal projects, assigned projects are not displayed here.</p>
+My projects can largely be divided into personal projects and assigned projects.
+As this site is meant to showcase my personal projects, assigned projects are not displayed here.

-<p>Most of my personal projects are available on my <a class="InLineLink" href="https://github.com/spopkin">GitHub</a> account.</p>
+Most of my personal projects are available on my <a class="InLineLink" href="https://github.com/spopkin">GitHub</a> account.

 ## Personal Projects